 Positive Organizational Work Experiences as an Antidote to Poverty and Exploitation

-Work can be a vehicle for dehumanization of workers–think human trafficking, or even legitimate opportunities that use workers as commodities.
+The project: Work can be a vehicle for dehumanization of workers — think human trafficking, or even legitimate opportunities that use workers as commodities.
 Moreover, in vulnerable populations in particular, the realities of housing, transportation, or childcare may serve as critical barriers to employment.
-The aim of this project is to study how positive organizations instill work with dignity and empowerment, and nurture thriving individuals with better access to resources that help alleviate poverty.
+This project aimed to to study how positive organizations instill work with dignity and empowerment, and nurture thriving individuals with better access to resources that help alleviate poverty.

 Mari Kira, U-M Department of Psychology, Center for Positive Organizations